What is Thailand Privilege

 keyboard_arrow_down

-There are four program options for the Thailand Privilege Residence Program.
-All options have common features such as airport immigration express services (personal assistance through immigration), access to a 24-hour contact center, and several other services that can be redeemed using points, such as airport transfers and lounge access.
+There are five program options for the Thailand Privilege Residence Program.
+All options have common features such as airport immigration express services (personal assistance through immigration), access to a 24-hour contact center, and for certain programs, services that can be redeemed using points, such as airport transfers and lounge access.

 The main differences between the program options are the term of the visa (either five, ten, fifteen, or twenty years), the number of points redeemable per year, and other complimentary benefits included in the package.